You’ll find lots of easy to copy ideas for your home when you tour this family room decorated with an updated traditional style for Christmas.

 I found the cutest, glittery red houses and a barn on clearance after Christmas last year and have been waiting all year long to use them.
 As soon as I put my tree up, I knew exactly where they would go!

-The first thing that I added to the tree was the ribbon, but the houses were the very next thing that I added and I love how quaint and cozy they look nestled into the branches!
-After the houses came the largest ornaments, then the medium and smaller ornaments and then the picks of faux snow covered greenery and red berries.
+The first thing that I added to the Christmas tree was the ribbon.
+The houses were the very next thing that I added and I love how quaint and cozy they look nestled into the branches of the tree!
+After the houses came the largest Christmas ornaments, then the medium and smaller ornaments.
+Finally the picks of faux snow covered greenery and red berries.
 I did a video tutorial of how I add ribbon to the tree that you can find by clicking the ‘Christmas Inspo’ button in my Instagram profile.

-The opposite side of the room is where my sofa is located, which I cozied up with a furry blanket and fur trimmed plaid Christmas pillows.
+The opposite side of the room is where my sofa is located, which I cozied up with a furry throw blanket and fur trimmed plaid Christmas pillows.
 On my diy sofa table, located behind the sofa, I added two chunky white candlesticks and a cute flannel plaid covered basket filled with artificial greenery.
-Very simple and very easy – that’s my favorite way to decorate!
+Very simple and very easy – that’s my favorite way to decorate for the holidays!

 It’s easy to see exactly who in the family thinks that this is his cozy spot!